lazamar/lazamar.github.io/_posts/2016-12-21-dispatching-from-inside-of-reducers.md

 Redux is just great, but to be fair there isn't an elegant way to perform asynchronous actions on it.

-If you try to be seaky and trigger a `store.dispatch` from your reducer function, you will get a big `Cannot dispatch in a middle of dispatch` error; which isn't very helpful.
+If you try to be sneaky and trigger a `store.dispatch` from your reducer function, you will get a big `Cannot dispatch in a middle of dispatch` error; which isn't very helpful.

 To be fair, this constraint is quite reasonable.
 The goal of the tool is to assure you that the only thing that changes state is the return value of a reducer function.
 By performing another dispatch in the middle of it, you will have changed the state of the application before returning a value.